Cluster Architecture Quiz

 Incorrect

 The correct workflow is: User submits → kubectl sends to API Server → API Server validates & stores in etcd → Deployment Controller creates ReplicaSet → Scheduler assigns Pods to Nodes → kubelet starts containers.
+The Deployment Controller must create the ReplicaSet (and the ReplicaSet Controller creates the Pod objects) before the Scheduler can act — you can’t schedule pods that don’t exist yet as API objects.

 Question 13